What to Do in Rome: Complete Guide for First Timers

 Plus, even though it was a long, long time ago (in a galaxy…), Alysha actually lived in Rome for about six months, which gives her a slightly different perspective on the city than most.

-She still loves to tell the story about being on a late night bus with a couple of drunk Americans, and having a group of Italians mistake her for Italian herself and speak to her in Italian, ridiculing the dumb Americans (luckily, she speaks Italian).
+She still loves to tell the story about being on a late night bus where a couple of drunk Americans were making a scene, and having a group of Italians mistake her for Italian herself and speak to her in Italian, ridiculing the dumb Americans (luckily, she speaks Italian).

 Which, to be honest, is mostly eating and drinking, with a few magnificent views of the Eternal City sprinkled in for good measure.